training

 2. Domain specific training to produce high quality research outputs

 The value of scientific data depends not only on its scientific content but on how easily it can be found, accessed, integrated, and reused by others, whether they are human researchers or automated computational workflows.
 We are currently developing and piloting a course that focuses on how to create first-class research outputs using the NetCDF format and publish them through the 4TU.ResearchData repository.
-We aim to teach how to produce NetCDF datasets that meet these standards, datasets that are not only scientifically valuable today, but that remain accessible, interoperable, and reusable for years to come.
+We aim to produce NetCDF datasets that meet these standards, datasets that are not only scientifically valuable today, but that remain accessible, interoperable, and reusable for years to come.

 4. Data support skills